 Bottom line: you need to be able to accurately measure the true success of your video targeting efforts.

-So, can you optimise your video campaigns for viewability?
+So, can you optimize your video campaigns for viewability?
 Absolutely, but you need to ask some tough questions of the partners with whom you work.